 Though not required, a bachelor of science in nursing, or BSN, is often preferred by potential employers.
 Other requirements for work as a utilization review nurse include an official RN license and prior experience working as a registered nurse.
 Certain industry certifications may also be requested such as those from the American Board of Quality Assurance and Utilization Review Physicians.

 Average Salary: $73,978

-Occupational health nurses make nearly $74,000 per year, making this one of the highest paid nursing specialties.
-An occupational health nurse, sometimes referred to as an employee health nurse, cares for a special population of patients, namely employees in a workplace setting.
+Occupational health nurses make nearly $74,000 per year, making this one of the highest paid nursing careers.
+A nursing career in occupational health, sometimes referred to as an employee health nurse, cares for a special population of patients, namely employees in a workplace setting.
 These are trained registered nurses skilled in identifying health risks in the work environment.

 Occupational health nurses may also provide routine first aid and other basic health services to employees on the job.
 Additional duties could include administering medication, performing laboratory tests (including drug screenings), and providing rehabilitation and physical therapy for injured workers.

 In addition to licensure as a registered nurse, occupational health nurses must have a special type of certification.
 This certification can be obtained through The American Board for Occupational Health Nurses, Inc. Acceptable academic credentials include an associate degree in nursing (AND) or a bachelor of science in nursing (BSN).

 Understandably, critical care nurses are some of the highest-paid nurses.
 These healthcare professionals have the extremely challenging job of providing medical care to some of the sickest patients, including those with life-threatening injuries and medical conditions.
 Critical care nurses can be found in burn centers, intensive care units, and emergency rooms, for example.